 - Students must complete a minimum of 16 credits in the topic of the concentration.
-Note that for the Coexistence and Conflict concentration, coursework is done in the Fall and the practicum takes place in the Spring semester. - Approved courses for the concentration are identified by the MA/SID Program, with the coursework for each student selected from the annual list of approved concentration courses. - Students must either register for the SID Field Practicum course (HS230a) in the Fall semester or in the summer (for those completing an advanced study year). - The student must be registered as a full-time student at Brandeis but may take courses at any of the consortium universities within the maximum permitted.

-- The student must pay tuition to Brandeis University for any additional semesters in residence and the minimum enrollment fee during practicum terms. - Students must produce a master's paper and Capstone presentation, focused on a problem within their concentration situated within the broader goals of sustainable international development. - The student may not pursue a second simultaneous degree. - Exceptions to this sequence will be considered on a case-by-case basis.
+Note that for the COEX concentration, coursework is done in the Fall and the practicum takes place in the Spring semester. - Approved courses for the concentration are identified by the SID program, with the coursework for each student selected from the list of approved concentration courses. - Students must register for the SID Field Practicum course (HS230a) for the term in which they are completing their practicum. - The student must be registered as a full-time student at Brandeis but may take courses at any of the consortium universities within the maximum permitted. - The student must pay tuition to Brandeis University for any additional semesters in residence and the minimum enrollment fee during practicum terms. - Students must produce a master's paper and Capstone presentation, focused on a problem within their concentration situated within the broader goals of sustainable international development. - The student may not pursue a second simultaneous degree. - Exceptions to this sequence will be considered on a case-by-case basis.